Top Organizing Tips for Closets

 Whether your closet is big or small, good lighting will make it even more functional.
 Look for ceiling-mount lighting that doesn’t need to be hardwired as a quick update for a reach-in closet.
 Lamps can be used in a walk-in closet for extra illumination, which is beneficial for dressing areas.
 If your walk-in closet has a window, install a light-blocking window covering.
 That way, you can keep out the natural light when you’re not using the closet.
 Constant sunlight might cause some clothing to fade.

-For a narrow and short space, stair-step rods for kids’ clothing storage.
+For a narrow and short space, utilize this small closet organization idea: stair-step rods for kids’ clothing storage.
 Since their clothing is short and slender, you can hang one rod higher and further back in the closet and another bar lower and more toward the front to get a double layer of storage.
 Consider tension shower rods, which can be installed without making holes in the wall and are easier to change as the child gets older.

-Using double closet rods -- one over the other -- is the best way to squeeze more storage space out of a closet.
+Using double closet rods—one over the other—is the best way to organize clothes in a closet and squeeze in more storage space, especially if you have taller ceilings.
 Be sure to measure the length of each item you'll be hanging there and allow another 6 inches of clearance above and below each rod.
 Blouses, shirts, skirts, jackets, and kids' clothes will all fit on double rods.

 If shoes flood your closet floor, develop a smart strategy for storing them.
 Keep the shoes you wear all the time accessible on shelves if you have room.
 Store seasonal and special-occasion shoes in easy-to-see clear plastic boxes on the top shelf of your closet.
 Or simply reuse the original box and attach a picture of the shoes to the front of the box.

-Clever pocket-filled shoe holders can be used for more than just footwear.
-Use the pockets to store lingerie, leggings, and other small, foldable extras.
+Clever pocket-filled shoe holders are a versatile bedroom closet organizer and can be used for more than just footwear.
+Lingerie, leggings, and other small, foldable extras fit nicely into the pockets and because the pockets are translucent, everything remains easy to find.

-Label bins and boxes with luggage tags.
-Loop the tag around handles and insert a label into the tag’s pocket.
+Labels are one of the best way to organize clothes in a closet.
+For this label idea, head to the travel aisle.
+Luggage tags aren’t just for travel—they work well as a bedroom closet organizer, too.
+Loop the tag around the handles of a basket or bin, and insert a label into the tag’s pocket.
 Putting labels on boxes and bins that are stored up high is especially helpful.
 That way, you won’t have to guess what’s in the box, and you can pull down the right one on your first try.

 Sort clothes by category or color to make it easy to find what you need.
 Insert garment organizers (available at organization stores) or use multicolor hangers to label your groupings.
 Also, professional organizers suggest turning all of the hangers in your closet the opposite way.
 Every time you wear an item, turn the hanger around.
 After a few months, you can clearly see what clothing items you could live without.